KohlsTechnology/eunomia/README.md

 1. `Apply`, which is roughly equivalent to `kubectl apply`.
 Additionally, auto-detection of resources removed from git is performed, and they're deleted from the cluster.
 This is done by marking all the resources with a custom label, and removing resources for which the label was not touched by `kubectl apply`.
 2. `Patch`.
 Patch requires objects to already exists and will patch them.
 It's useful when customizing objects that are provided through other means.
+3. `Create`, equivalent to `kubectl create`.
+Template processors which take over the resource handling phase are not required to support this mode.
+4. `Replace`, equivalent to `kubectl replace`.
+Template processors which take over the resource handling phase are not required to support this mode.
+5. `Delete`, equivalent to `kubectl delete`.
+Template processors which take over the resource handling phase are not required to support this mode.
-3. `None`.
+6. `None`.
 In some cases there may be template processors or automation frameworks where the processing of templates and handling of generated resources are a single step.
 In that case, Eunomia can be configured to skip the built-in resource handling step.

 ## Resource Deletion Mode